One-7/One-7/README.md

 big part of me and my way of comprehending the world.
 I never watched anime and my favourite show is Naruto.

-Yeah that pretty much sums it up if you feel like contacting me and teaching me a thing or two or are just looking for recruits for a project you can reach me via lukagroselj12@gmail.com or on instagram @luka.groselj17...
+Yeah that pretty much sums it up if you feel like contacting me and teaching me a thing or two or are just looking for recruits for a project you can reach me via groselj17@gmail.comor on instagram @luka.groselj17...
 I don't use Twitter.